stephenmoloney/ex_ovh/README.md

 # ExOvh

-ExOvh is an unofficial client library to make it easier to interact with both the [Ovh](https://api.ovh.com/) api and the [Hubic](https://api.hubic.com/) api.
+ExOvh is an elixir library to make it easier to interact with both the [Ovh](https://api.ovh.com/) api and the [Hubic](https://api.hubic.com/) api.

 ## Note

-This is an unofficial client to the OVH api and is not maintained by OVH.

-## Note

 This repository is a work in progress.

-## <<TODO>> Add Proper Readme
+## TODO list

 - [ ] *Needed* - generate hex docs